fmiura/VacMoA_2023/README.md

 # Inferring efficacy and mode of action of vaccines
-Supporting materials for Miura F, Klinkenberg D, Ainslie K, Wallinga J (2022).
+Supporting materials for Miura F, Klinkenberg D, Ainslie KEC, Backer JA, Leung KY, McDonald SA, de Boer P, Wallinga J (2022).
 "Inferring vaccine efficacy and mode of action from human challenge studies" (doi: to be added later) Note that the author list will be updated.

 ## Disclaimer
 This is a preprint version (Not peer reviewed yet)